“FUNCTIONALITY IS NOT AN ATTRIBUTE OF THE OBJECT AS MUCH AS OF THE PERSON USING IT.”

 – Iiro A. Ahokas, DESIGN NOW!
 TASCHEN

 Ahokas works internationally on design and art projects that range from industrial production to handcrafted one-offs.
 His focus lies in creating bold, alternative, and dynamic lifestyle products, including tableware, rugs, interior textiles, wallpapers, lighting, furniture, paper goods, apparel, shoes, bags, jewellery, and accessories.
 Renowned for his modern, all-gender surface pattern designs, Ahokas has collaborated with companies across the consumer goods and marketing sectors.
-Notably, the iconic Finnish lifestyle design house Marimekko has produced over fifty home décor items based on Ahokas' artwork since 2006.
+Among his collaborators, the iconic Finnish lifestyle design house Marimekko has produced over fifty home décor items based on Ahokas’ artwork since 2006.

 Around 400 publications and media outlets have featured Ahokas’ work internationally, with his creations exhibited across Asia, Europe, and North America.
 His pieces have been showcased at major design fairs, events, and museums, including The Museum of Modern Art (MoMA), Murano Glass Museum, la Casa dell'Architettura Roma, Pitti Immagine Uomo, Notojima Glass Art Museum, Design Museum Gent, Stockholm Furniture Fair, IMM Cologne, Design Museum Helsinki, Habitare, and Messe Frankfurt.
 Ahokas’ works are also part of esteemed collections such as the Murano Glass Museum in Venice, the Finnish State Art Deposit Collection, and the Collections of SOK and LUOMUS.